I have put 24

 introduction on A.W.
 Phillips' "hydraulic" macroeconomic

-given.
-His (and others economists') notion that a macroeconomy
+models is given.
+His (and others economists') notion that a

-reasonably be considered to have dynamics corresponding to a
+macroeconomy may reasonably be considered to have dynamics

-general networks of time lagged blocks.
-Finally, Monte Carlo
+time lagged blocks.
+Finally, Monte Carlo simulations of

-simulations of networks of micro agents are undertaken,
+networks of micro agents are undertaken, supporting the

 validity of the first order time lag aggregate model.